Strategic Account Planning Template for Dev Agencies

 - What they commit to provide: access, budget authority, introductions to the stakeholders you need

-This document changes the relationship.
-Your client is not a passive recipient.
-They are a participant.
+This changes the relationship.
+Your client is now a participant, not a passive recipient.
 When they sign it, the dynamic shifts from vendor-client to joint owners of an outcome.
 And when they are tempted to run an RFP, they are looking at a document that lists what they agreed to do, not just what you agreed to do.

 How we use this at 100Signals with target accounts